0xNoport/CTF-writeups/README.md

 # CTF-writeups

-This will contain mostly HackTheBox and TryHackMe CTFs.
+This will contain mostly HackTheBox and TryHackMe capture the flag writeups.